-The WBC having just completed its 7th year in June of 2013 is one of the world’s top ballet competitions and places a strong emphasis on the professional dancer.
+The WBC having just completed its 10th year in June of 2016 is one of the world’s top ballet competitions and places a strong emphasis on the professional dancer.
 The vision and mission of WBC is to be the most objective and fair competition in the world and to attract the highest level of talent that exists.
-This has been well documented in Dancer Magazine and Dance for You Magazine (based in Europe).
+This has been well documented in Dancer Magazine, Dance for You Magazine (based in Europe), and Danca Brasil Magazine.
 In 2008, the WBC became the first ballet competition to be entirely broadcast on the internet and the first to use a computerized scoring system similar to the Olympics.

 The WBC also includes:

 · International Master Class Workshop consisting of master classes in ballet, modern, jazz and dance related seminars.

 · International Job Fair – an intercontinental vehicle for dancers seeking professional careers in dance.
 Dancers audition onstage at the Bob Carr Performing Arts Center in front of directors worldwide via LIVE internet broadcast.